deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 In this new work, I follow a similar path, but I model two-party harmonies, which requires a change to the way music is encoded as strings.
 Even more than before, extracting music is nontrivial; I needed to use several configurable heuristics to obtain useful harmony strings.

-Options allow you to control whether to include instrument numbers in the harmony strings.
-But as of yet, training with instruments has not resulted in reasonable results, so I recommend against configuring the system to use instruments.

 ## How it works